 - Meet with knowledgeable faculty members to discuss goals for your graduate and professional careers to learn about potential programs.
 This is also a good time to ask whether they might write a reference for you.

 - Prioritize your values and criteria regarding the selection of the graduate program that will be consistent with your career goals.
-Create a list of your top 5 or 10 values and criteria.
+Create a list of your top five or 10 values and criteria.

 - Identify an initial list of 10 to 15 prospective graduate schools based on your career goals and values.
-Use the most current Peterson’s Guides to Graduate Programs or other resources located in the Career Resource Center to help generate this list.
+Use the most current Peterson’s Guides to Graduate Programs or other resources located in the Center for Career Development & Academic Exploration to help generate this list.

 - Contact each prospective graduate school and request course catalogs, applications, financial aid information, and other literature (not found online) that is relevant to your decision-making process.
 It may be necessary to contact BOTH a graduate admissions office AND a specific department of a university to receive all relevant information.